The Wigner Current for Open Quantum Systems: Quantum Fokker-Planck Equation as a Continuity Equation

-For a one dimensional particle with Hamiltonian $H=p^2/(2 m)+m\omega_0^2 x^2/2+V(x,t)$, where $V(x,t)$ is the (time dependent) anharmonic potential energy, a possible Lindblad master equation that describes the quantum dynamics of the system state characterized by density matrix $\rho(t)$ interacting weakly with an oscillator bath can be written as follows:
+For a one-dimensional, mass $m$ particle with Hamiltonian $H=p^2/(2 m)+V(x,t)$, where $V(x,t)$ is the (time dependent) potential energy, a suitable Lindblad master equation that describes the quantum dynamics of the system state characterized by density matrix $\rho(t)$ interacting with an oscillator bath can be written as follows:

-where $\gamma$ is the system energy damping rate, $\bar{n}=(e^{\hbar\omega_0/(k_BT)}-1)^{-1}$ is the Bose-Einstein thermal average occupation number of the temperature $T$ bath at the characteristic frequency $\omega_0$ of the system Hamiltonian.
-Strickly speaking, the master equation~(\ref{mastereq}) is valid to a good approximation provided the system-environment interaction is weak: $\gamma\ll\omega_0$, the temperature is in the range $\hbar\gamma\ll k_B T\ll\hbar\omega_0$, and the anharmonic potential is sufficiently weak~\cite{haake86}.
-However, as is frequent practice, we will assume that the master equation still gives reasonable open system quantum dynamics even for larger temperatures $k_B T\sim\hbar\omega_0$.
+where $\gamma$ is the system energy damping rate, $\bar{n}=(e^{\hbar\omega_0/(k_BT)}-1)^{-1}$ is the Bose-Einstein thermal average occupation number of the temperature $T$ bath at the characteristic harmonic oscillation frequency $\omega_0$ of the system Hamiltonian.
+Strictly speaking, the master equation~(\ref{mastereq}) is valid to a good approximation provided the system-environment interaction is weak: $\gamma\ll\omega_0$, the temperature is in the range $\hbar\gamma\ll k_B T\ll\hbar\omega_0$, and the anharmonic potential contribution $V-m\omega_0^2 x^2/2$ is sufficiently weak~\cite{haake86}.
+However, following frequent practice, we will assume that the master equation can still give reasonable open system quantum dynamics even when these conditions are not strictly adhered to.